Doyle Undergraduate Fellowship

 New Hampshire Sea Grant's Brian E. Doyle Undergraduate Marine Extension Fellowship offers motivated undergraduates from a range of backgrounds a paid opportunity to work on projects and receive hands-on training and mentorship from NH Sea Grant staff and partners each summer.

-Doyle Fellows work on projects that support individuals and organizations seeking to make informed decisions regarding our marine resources.
-The fellowship is intended for students who are interested in connecting marine-related research to extension, education, and communications activities.
-Selected Doyle Fellows can earn up to ~$5,000 over a 10-week summer fellowship (see below for details).
+Doyle Fellows work on projects that support individuals and organizations seeking to make informed decisions regarding coastal and marine resources in the New Hampshire Seacoast.
+The fellowship is intended for students who are interested in connecting coastal and marine-related research to extension, education, and communications activities.
+Selected Doyle Fellows can earn up to ~$5,000 over a 10-week summer fellowship (see below for details, please review carefully as you work on your applications).

 Program Goals

-• Recruit and train the next generation of coastal and marine scientists, extension specialists, educators, decision-makers and industry professionals to broadly reflect the diversity of our nation.
+• Recruit and train the next generation of coastal and marine scientists, extension specialists, educators, decision-makers and industry professionals to broadly reflect the makeup of our nation.

 • Broaden awareness of and experience with the Sea Grant model (Research, Extension, Education, and Communications)